raijin-asr/Dice-Game/README.md

     Day 3: Coded and styled new StartGame page
-    Day 4: Styled StartGame Page and toggle using useState Day 5: Created GameOn and TotalScore component and styled them
+    Day 4: Styled StartGame Page and toggle using useState Day 5: Created GameOn and TotalScore component and styled them Day 6: Updated GameOn and TotalScore component and created SelectNumber Component